 That little epiphany cleansed all the work-related anxiety out of my mind, day by day, as I reoriented my sense of purpose in the world.

-About two weeks later, I held a Meetup and there was this sense of ease I’d never felt before, like going out to tea with a good friend—no fear, just warmth.
+About two weeks later, I held a Meetup, and there was this sense of ease I’d never felt before, like going out to tea with a good friend—no fear, just warmth.
 Then, I went on the radio and got incredibly excited in those moments before I went on, imagining all the people listening and having transformations induced by what I was about to share.
-Then, I brought this joy to my one-on-one work and, suddenly, there we were laughing, crying, and changing together, changing the world by healing these people’s pain.
+Then, I brought this joy to my one-on-one work and, suddenly, there we were laughing, crying, and changing together.

 No more “What will they think?” or “How will I ever become successful enough?” or “How do I get people to listen to what I say?” or “Am I saying the right things?”